SpyCloud Alternatives

 You Need to Search Leaked Documents

 When a vendor gets hit with ransomware, the attackers don’t just steal passwords.
 They grab contracts and financial records.
 SpyCloud extracts credentials from these dumps.
-It doesn’t index the documents themselves.
+SpyCloud focuses on extracting credentials and identity records, not full-document search.

 That’s a problem when you’re trying to assess your actual exposure.
 Say a law firm that handles your contracts gets breached.
 The ransomware group dumps 500GB of files.
 SpyCloud tells you if any employee passwords were in that dump.
 It won’t tell you if your merger documents are sitting in those leaked files.